Intro to Forex Trading Scams

 Fact-checked by Joey Shadeck

-The good news: I have extensive experience with the forex market and forex scams; I’ve been covering the forex industry for over twenty years.
-I’ve written this series of educational guides to help traders proactively recognize the early warning signs of forex scams and, hopefully, avoid scams altogether.
+I have extensive experience with the forex market and forex scams; I’ve been covering the forex industry for over twenty years.
+I’ve written this guide to help traders proactively recognize the early warning signs of forex scams and, hopefully, avoid scams altogether.

 What are forex trading scams?